phaze

 • 8

-Complications are the small Phaze tiles you can place directly on your watch face.
-Phaze offers four of them.
-They turn your watch face into a quiet GLP-1 dashboard you glance at, instead of a deep menu you tap into.
-Pick a watch face that has slots for them and you will see your progress every time you check the time.
+Complications are the small Phaze tiles you can place directly on your watch face, and widgets do the same on your iPhone Home and Lock Screen.
+They turn a glance at the time into a quiet view of your day, instead of a deep menu you tap into.
+Pick a watch face that exposes complication slots and place Phaze there to keep your progress in view.

 On Apple Watch, complications come in fixed shapes and sizes, circular, rectangular, inline, corner.
-Apple decides what fits where, app developers fill the slots.
-Most GLP-1 apps either ship one complication or skip them.
-Phaze ships four because the actions a GLP-1 user wants to glance at are not all the same shape.
-Calories, water, and active calories want to live next to each other in a single circular tile.
-A streak is one number, it fits an inline.
-A daily summary fills the rectangular slot on a Modular Compact face.
+Apple decides what fits where, and app developers fill the slots.
+Phaze complications are built so the things a GLP-1 user wants to glance at, your daily progress and your streak, sit on the right slot for each watch face.
 Picking the right complication for the right slot is the difference between a watch face you actually read and one with a Phaze logo nobody looks at.
+Phaze widgets do the same on your iPhone Home and Lock Screen.

 01